-While Polari started as a secret language for gay men, it quickly became an open secret, and fewer were asking “What is Polari?”.
+While Polari started as a secret language for gay men, it quickly became an open secret, and fewer people were asking “what is Polari?”.
 This was thanks in large part to the wildly popular radio show Round The Horne.
-Broadcast on Sundays and considered a family event, the show was listened to by an audience of nine million people.
+Broadcast on Sundays and considered a family event, the show was listened to by an audience of 9 million people.
 It featured Julian and Sandy, two endearingly camp men played by Hugh Paddick and Kenneth Williams, who used Polari liberally throughout their speech.

 Every Julian and Sandy sketch revolved around the show’s host, Kenneth Horne, visiting a new enterprise the men were embarking on, from travel agencies to law practices.
 It was quite clear that the men were gay, although this was illegal at the time — and Round The Horne even made fun of the criminality: